Welding-Torch/VSCode-TurboC3/README.md

 - In order to easily build projects in the Borland C31 environment in vscode
 - for C class design
 - Come on, class design!

+# Goal For Me (Welding-Torch):
+I will primarily edit package.json and src/extension.ts to first make it English, then map it to correct path on my college's Windows setup, and then I will learn how to publish a VSCode extension and make this work.

 # Features

 - 1. Support activating DOSBOX